Apples

 I have a 1Ds mkII and an original 5D.
 The fact I still have them is mainly due to the fact that they're worth a lot more to me that I would get from selling them.
 In other words I think they're probably undervalued on the second hand market.

 The main reason I say this is that the look you get from a full frame sensor is in many ways unobtainable with a smaller sensor.
 I'm not just talking about noise / dynamic range.
-Dynamic range in good light is pretty much the same as newer bodies, noise is generally better with the older full frames but extreme low noise shooting will be better on the current rebels as the analogue ISO amplification goes up to 12,800 whereas the 5D/1DsII only go up to ISO 1,600.
+Dynamic range in good light is pretty much the same as newer bodies, noise is generally better with the older full frames but extreme low light shooting will be better on the current rebels as the analogue ISO amplification goes up to 12,800 whereas the 5D/1DsII only go up to ISO 1,600.

 Instead I'm talking about depth of field, and sharpness.
 A really sharp image with shallow depth of field really makes the subject pop.
 You can't get the same effect on a crop as there simply aren't any fast wide lenses available, a 24 f/1.4 lens on full frame is equivalent to a 15mm f/0.9 lens on APS-C, the closest you can get is a 14mm f/2.8, which is over three stops slower (for about the same price).
 A cheap 50mm f/1.8 is equivalent to a 31 f/1.1!